ANIM5501 Comparative Reproduction and Development

 |Semester 2||UWA (Perth)||Face to face|

 The main objective of the unit is to gain insight into principles of vertebrate development with focus on non-standard models and a comparative approach.
-Research culture is emphasised by focusing on areas of research strength within the School (neuroscience, amphibians, marsupials).
-Students gain experience in science communication by presenting results of practical classes to peers.
+Research culture is emphasised by focusing on areas of research strength within the School of Biological Sciences (reproductive biology, neuroscience, developmental plasticity).
+Students gain experience in science communication by presenting results of practical classes to peers and participating in a formal debate.

 - Students are able to (1) describe early stages of vertebrate development; (2) understand patterns of development in limbs, kidneys and associated ducts, aortic arches and associated heart organisation; (3) understand systems from the view of structure and function as well as the evolutionary pathways and constraints imposed on animals by their phylogeny; (4) become familiar with non-standard models of vertebrate development and explore a comparative scientific approach; and (5) gain skills in scientific note-taking, data collection and interpretation.

-- Indicative assessments in this unit are as follows: (1) practical test; (2) debate; and (3) practical worksheets and presentations.
+- Indicative assessments in this unit are as follows: (1) practical and theory exam; (2) debate; and (3) laboratory worksheets and presentations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.